rintaroes/Juno/JUNO_MVP.md

 - Friends can tap the user on the map and see who they are with

 **Tea Package / AI Summaries**
-- Share digestible summary of a roster person with selected friends
+- **Deferred from MVP scope for now.** Tea package sharing and friend messaging remain future work.
-- Optional chat screenshot upload
+- Optional chat screenshot upload and AI summaries remain in scope via Roster profile analysis.
-- AI extracts/summarizes dating-app or iMessage conversation context

 ---